HastingsChess/HastingsChess/README.md

 The Apple Silicon build contains its own required runtime and native Fairy-Stockfish engine.

 At the time of writing, the macOS package has passed native automated build/launch checks but has not yet had the same personal-machine testing as the Windows release.
+This is not really my problem, but best of luck with it and everything.

 Unsigned or non-notarised development releases may require the usual macOS Gatekeeper approval.